magnatronus/parse-connect/README.md

 ## Example Usage
-As I **eat my own dog food** (never did like that phrase, but it kinda fits) I will put some code snippets on the [project Wiki here] (https://github.com/magnatronus/parse-connect/wiki).
+As I **eat my own dog food** (never did like that phrase, but it kinda fits) I will put some code snippets on the [project Wiki here](https://github.com/magnatronus/parse-connect/wiki).